libbyschuknight/tid_til/testing/testing.md

 # Testing - general

+#### Rails Conf 2013 The Magic Tricks of Testing by Sandi Metz
+A must watch and re-watch - [Rails Conf 2013 The Magic Tricks of Testing by Sandi Metz]https://www.youtube.com/watch?v=URSWYvyc42M

 #### Using OpenStructs
 When using OpenStruct in tests, need to look at the things that are being passed into the object you are wanting to recreate.